As you will probably and hopefully be aware,

 For a number of reasons really:

 All versions of Windows have limitations on the hardware it can control.
-Windows XP, for example could only manage 3.25GB's of RAM and Windows 98 could only control hard drives upto 32GB in capacity.
+Windows 7 could only work with hard drives up to 2 terrabytes in capacity, Windows XP, could only manage 3.25GB's of RAM and Windows 98 could only control hard drives upto 32GB in capacity.
 So, as computers become more powerful the softwre that controls them needs to evolve to keep up.

 Finaly technology evolution.
 25 years ago who would have thought that millions would be watching TV over the internet or playing games could be as realistic as the movies, or we would be video caling each other with the clarity of being stood face to face.
 So as what we want to do with our computers evolves to do our computers and the software they run.